tig/winprint/README.md

       "*.htm": "text/html",
     }

-For assocaiting file extentions with a particular programming language using the `sourcecode` File Type Renderer see below.
+For associating file extentions with a particular programming language using the `sourcecode` File Type Renderer see below.

 ## Language Associations